ungleich/cdist/cdist/conf/type/__daemontools/man.rst

 from-package
    Package to install.
 Must be compatible with the original daemontools.
 Example: daemontools-encore.
 Default: daemontools.

+servicedir
+   Directory to scan for services.
+Default: `/service`

 BOOLEAN PARAMETERS
 ------------------
 install-init-script
    Add an init script and set it to start on boot.

 EXAMPLES
 --------